 Shop in Downtown Banff

-Retail therapy is definitely a form of relaxation!
+For a National Park, Banff has a surprisingly good shopping scene!
 I loved exploring the local shops like the Banff Tea Co. and Rocky Mountain Soap Co.
 I also got suckered into Patagonia and Lululemon.
 If you’re coming from outside Canada, the dollar is in your favor, and on top of that there’s no sales tax in Alberta so you’re only going to get hit with a 5% tax unlike the 13% I pay at home!

 Explore the Culinary Scene